siberianbear/reddit_automations/README.md

 # reddit_automations
-# Simple but good examples of automatization, inspired by reddit-posts, coded in with Python.
+### Simple but good examples of automatization, inspired by reddit-posts, coded in with Python by Kalle.